DCAD-Q-A-System/DCAD-Q-A/FRONTEND_PLAN.md

 ### Chat

+- EmojiComponent.tsx
+  - pop up of range of emojis
+  - return emoji
 - (@Everyone) ChatMessage.tsx

+  - add 3 dots to add EmojiComponent
   - optional id of chat it might be reply to
   - should display chat, time posted, username etc
   - add option to reply

   - UT:
     - check props displayed
   - AT:
     - if id supplied check if it appears underneath the parent chat
     - check if reply box displayed when clicking on reply

 - (@Panellist) ChatMessage.tsx
   - Add delete button to remove message
   - UT: